Interview with Dr. Boudreaux of Maison Optique Vision Center in Lafayette, LA

 3. What types of tests or examination is conducted in the office when checking for Dry Eye?

 Tests are performed to pay special attention to the surface of the eye.
 A drop of yellow or green dye may be placed in the eye to look for damaged areas from inflammation.
 Tests to measure adequate tear production can also be performed.

 4. What treatments are available and most commonly used to manage Dry Eye?

 There are many treatment options available starting with over the counter artificial tears.
 Prescription drops may also be used such as a mild steroid to reduce inflammation or Restasis which can help your body produce more of its own tears.
-Puncal plugs can be inserted into the drainage canals of the eyelids which allow you to keep more of your own tears in your eyes.
+Punctal plugs can be inserted into the drainage canals of the eyelids which allow you to keep more of your own tears in your eyes.
 Everyone is unique and your doctor will decide on the best treatment and management plan.

 5. Are there certain people, whether it be because of profession or gender, that are more prone to have Dry Eye issues?

 People warking all day in air conditioning or a dry heating system can be more prone to dry eye.
 Long-term computer work can also cause dryness due to lack of blinking.
-Other contributing factors are smoking and previous lasik or eyelid surgery.
+Other contributing factors are smoking and previous LASIK or eyelid surgery.
 Women are also more prone to dry eye due to hormone changes and menopause.
-Dryness is a side effect of many medications including antihistamines, decongestants, some antidepressants, isoretinoin drugs for acne and hormone replacement therapy.
+Dryness is a side effect of many medications including antihistamines, decongestants, some antidepressants, isotretinoin drugs for acne and hormone replacement therapy.

 6. What recommendations can you give people in order to enhance their surrounding environment and avoid Dry Eye issues?